 Looking for a new Janitorial position?
 You can bet that you’re not the only one on the hunt, which means it’s important to stand!
 How?
 By making your janitor resume up to date, targeted, and a notch above the rest.
 How to get there?

 Janitor Resume Examples

 Or download these examples in PDF at the bottom of this page for free

 What to Highlight

-In two pages or less, you need to show employers that you’re a reliable Janitor who is capable of cleaning and maintaining areas while following safety guidelines.
+In two pages or fewer, you need to show employers that you’re a reliable Janitor who is capable of cleaning and maintaining areas while following safety guidelines.

 To create a job-winning resume, you need to tailor it to the job you’re applying for.
 For Janitors, here are a few pointers:

 Your work directly affects the public image of the facility, so it would be beneficial to mention how long you’ve been a Janitor to make it clear you’ve excelled at the trade.
 Include it in the profile section to instill trust right off the bat.